 - have withdrawal symptoms

 A person doesn’t have to show all of these signs to need help.
 Even one of these can indicate the beginning of a problem.
-The sooner someone gets help with their substance abuse, the less destruction addiction can cause to their life and health.
+The sooner someone gets help with their substance use, the less destruction addiction can cause to their life and health.

 They Hide Their Drug Use